Opinion | How the Hamas-Israel conflict can come to an end

 With no agreed-upon truce, too many U.S. media pundits have pronounced that Biden has “failed” or that diplomacy is not working.
 The reality is that this is what “working” looks like.
 It is an ongoing process, the success of which will be determined by how quickly both sides agree to relent.

 But the larger problem endures.
 The occupation of Gaza by a terrorist group means there are truces but no lasting peace.
-“We can put Hamas on the defensive,” Middle East veteran negotiator Dennis A. Ross told me in an interview.
+“We can put Hamas on the defensive,” Middle East veteran negotiator Dennis B. Ross told me in an interview.
 “To do so, we need to launch an initiative in which we commit to mobilizing an international plan to reconstruct, massively, the infrastructure and housing in Gaza.”
 He added: “Spell the plan out with tangible projects, showcase European, Asian and Arab support for it, and state the obvious: no one can invest in such a massive undertaking if Hamas keeps its rockets (or can rebuild them) because sooner or later they will again use their rockets at a time of their choosing and the next war will literally explode the investment.”

 If Hamas chooses rockets over massive aid, its grip on Gaza may weaken.
 “It is up to Hamas,” Ross said.
 “Let Hamas explain to the international community and their own public why Gaza must be condemned to deep impoverishment.”
 Hamas cannot be ejected from Gaza, but we can at least help put it on the defensive.